BovReg/BovReg_eQTL/README.md

 # eQTL-Detect: Nextflow based pipeline for eQTL detection

 eQTL-Detect is a [Nextflow](https://www.nextflow.io/) based bioinformatics workflow to detect the cis, trans and splicing eQTLs (expresssion quantitative trait loci) by perfoming associations with genotype and expression data.
 This repository provides the required Nextflow-DSL2 scripts to run the pipeline and demo data for trial run.
 User can run the whole analysis either with a single standalone script or using three separate script modules and all the required tools for running the pipeline can be installed using either docker or singularity or podman container tecnology.
-We also provided some basic profiles for running the pipeline on different HPC environments.
+We also provided some of the common configurations for running the pipeline on different high performance clusters (HPC).
 This pipeline was primarily developed to detect eQTLs in cattle (Bos taurus), but users can adopt this pipeline for other species by providing the reference genome assembly and transcriptome annotation gtf files of the species of interest.

 ## Software required